Main Content

 Lead Paint Inspection: Particularly important in older homes, checks for the presence of lead-based paint, which can be hazardous, especially to children.

-A sewer scope inspection, also known as a plumbing scope inspection, is a video inspection of a home’s sewer line using a specialized camera on a long, flexible cable.
+Sewer Scope: A sewer scope inspection, also known as a plumbing scope inspection, is a video inspection of a home’s sewer line using a specialized camera on a long, flexible cable.
 The camera is run through the privately-owned lateral sewer line from the house to the main sewer line, HOA tap, or septic tank.
 The inspection can reveal blockages, damage to the pipe system, and other issues that may affect the functionality of the sewer system.
-By conducting these inspections or hiring professionals to perform them, you can gain a comprehensive understanding of the home’s condition and address any potential issues before making a purchase.